The Collapse of Atomically-Cooled Primordial Haloes. I. High Lyman-Werner Backgrounds: Results

 Rapid baryon collapse leads first to the formation of a dense core and then a rotationally-supported, self-gravitating disk with an initial radius of $\sim$ 0.2 pc by $\sim$ 200 kyr.
 A bar instability then appears and creates two spiral arms.
-The disk thereafter can exhibit a range of morphologies, as we discuss below, but continues to grow in mass and radius and generally becomes more chaotic over time.
+The disk thereafter can exhibit a range of morphologies, as we discuss below, but continues to grow in mass and radius and generally becomes more turbulent over time.
 This turbulence increases the effective alpha parameter of the disk and it grows to over 1 pc in radius in all eight haloes.

 Density projections of the disks in haloes 10, 12 and 1 are shown in Figure~\ref{fig:evol}.
 They represent the range of disk evolution in our runs: relatively quiescent ones, as in halo 10; more turbulent disks that undergo multiple episodes of fragmentation, as in halo 12; and the prompt formation of interacting binary disks at early times, as in halo 1.
 In the initial stages of disk formation the collapse of low-angular momentum gas creates the small, dense cores like the one at 51 kyr in halo 12.
 They are soon followed by the appearance of barred spiral arms as gas at higher angular momentum rains down onto the disk, as shown at 226 kyr in halo 10.
 Since radiation from the star cannot prevent gas from continuing to fall onto the disk at high rates, it grows rapidly in radius, in some cases to $\sim$ 3 pc by the end of the runs.
-Neither the bars nor viscous processes can transport angular momentum out of the disk as fast as gas is added to it so its spiral arms begin to fracture into clumps, generally by 500 - 700 kyr but as early as $\sim$ 250 kyr in halo 1.
+Neither the bars nor viscous processes can transport angular momentum out from the center of the disk as fast as gas rains down on it so its spiral arms cannot maintain a single angular velocity and they begin to fracture into clumps, generally by 500 - 700 kyr but as early as $\sim$ 250 kyr in halo 1.
+Disk fragmentation thus proceeds here via the spiral arm instability (SAI) mechanism discussed in \citet{iy20} in which spiral arms form first and then become locally unstable, overcoming the stabilizing effects such as gas pressure and Coriolis force.
 Most fragments spiral into the center of the disk but some persist for times that are sufficient to form satellite disks, as we discuss below.
 Tidal torquing between fragments and the disk often cause the center of the disk to eject tidal tails when the clumps crash into it.
 Turbulence in the disks also breaks up spiral arms to some degree.

 The disk in halo 10 is the most stable one and does not begin to fragment until 1.14 Myr, when it has grown to $\sim$ 2 pc in radius and become more turbulent.
 It thereafter forms a number of clumps, but they are quickly torn apart by gravitational torques and taken back up into the spiral arms except for one that forms at 1.26 Myr about 1.2 pc from the center.
 This clump grows in mass over time, collapsing into a second, smaller disk that is in a highly elliptical orbit with the first.
 This second disk exchanges mass with the first in a series of close encounters by the end of the run at 2.01 Myr.
 Because the second disk appears well after the first one, either a DCBH - SMS binary system or a binary DCBH could form after the second star collapses.